wolfiesites/super-mobile-menu/README.md

 # super-mobile-menu
-it's a super mobile menu to wordpress
+it's a wordpress plugin which creates a super mobile menu.